 - Comes in two main finishes, the standard “cotton” and the mesh as shown in the video above.
 There are two main differences.
 Firstly presence or absence of mesh on some of the panels and on the shoulder straps.
 Second is that the mesh has sliders to adjust between inwards and outward carrying modes, while the cotton has buttons.
 Both can be done one handed and/or without needing to put baby down, but the sliders are much faster and a bit less faffy.
 Their only con is if you are prone to fiddling, you might find yourself fiddling with them!

 - The mesh is marginally cooler.
 It is more breathable for baby, however, for the parent – so much of the warmth comes from the padding and the overal bulk and as this is the same on both … there isn’t a huge amount of difference.
 The bulkiness means that neither would be one of my top choices for the height of summer (you can see my top summer picks here).

 All in all the Ergobaby Omni 360 is a fabulous all singing all dancing option.
 It is a great choice for anyone looking for a carrier that will last them a long time and offer lots of options as their family grows.
 Its a great for days out and long walks.
-Cost is £154.95 and these can be bought through the Sheen Slings webshop here.
+Cost is £164.95 and these can be bought through the Sheen Slings webshop here.
+Although it is also worth also looking at the newer Omni Breeze which is also available via the webshop here.
 As an authorised Ergobaby stockist your new carrier will come under the Ergobaby 10 year promise, meaning your carrier is guarenteed for an incrediable 10 years!
-I also hire these out (and offer exclusive discounts to anyone who hires first) so you can try before you buy risk free too.
+I also hire both of these out (and offer exclusive discounts to anyone who hires first) so you can try before you buy risk free too.